 The bankruptcy attorneys of Palacios Law Group can help you escape the cycle of debt, protect your assets, stop creditor harassment and start to rebuild your life.
-Our Mineola law firm has helped hundreds of individuals and families of Long Island and New York City, and we are confident we can find solutions for you as well.
+Our Mineola law firm has helped hundreds of individuals and families on Long Island and in New York City, and we are confident we can find solutions for you as well.

 Start with a free consultation to find out how we can help.
 Call us today at 516-873-8783.

-Three Basic Types Of Bankruptcy Proceedings
+Three Types Of Bankruptcy Proceedings

-Get A Free Consultation With A Lawyer
+Get A Free Bankruptcy Consultation

 Se habla español.